KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/platforms-without-a-human-face.md

 The ghost shell reduces the person into a case, ticket, metric, account, node, violation flag, risk score, or predictive profile.

-The living being disappears behind administrable categories.
+The living being disappears behind administrable platform-categories.

 This is the same structural error that appears in field-erasure doctrines.
 In those doctrines, persons become nodes of a larger field.
 In platform governance, persons become data points within an automated administrative field.